 - Establishing new positions at the U.S. Department of Health and Human Services to coordinate mental health and substance abuse research and treatment.

 The bill also requires every state to use at least 10% of their mental health block grants on early intervention for psychosis by providing psychotherapy, medication, and services to help people stay in school or at their jobs.
-It also provides for education and support for patients’ families.
+It also provides education and support for patients’ families.

 It also grants $5 million for assertive community treatment, which provides the same kind of intensive, 24/7 care that you would get in a hospital, but the setting is community-based, much like AOT.